 - Take about 1/4th cup milk and dissolve thandai powder in it.
 Let it stand for some time.
 Thandai flavours get infused very well like this and give excellent taste.

 - Till milk is getting reduced, chop almonds.
-Blanch green pistachios in boiling water, peel it off and chop finely.
+Blanch green pistachios in boiling water, peel it off and chop them finely.

 - Soak saffron in 1 teaspoon milk.

-- When milk is reduced a little, add thandai paste and milk cream and continue to reduce it until reduced to almost half.
+- When milk is reduced a little, add Thandai paste and milk cream and continue to reduce it until reduced to almost half.

 - While the milk is simmering, stir it on and off.
-It has the tendency to stuck down to the base of the vessel so be careful.
+It has the tendency to stick down to the base of the vessel so be careful.
 If it does, it will spoil the taste of kulfi by giving the burnt smell.
 Also, keep scraping the sides of the vessel as the real stuff gets stuck there.
 And do not forget to put the scraped malai back into the simmering milk.